angelolab/ark-analysis/docs/_rtd/virtualenv.md

 To verify installation, activate your `conda` environment with `conda activate <my_env>`.
 If you see `(<my_env>)` on the far left of the command prompt, you have successfully created and activated your environment.
 Type `conda deactivate` to exit at any time.

-### Installing packages
+### Setting up ark-analysis

 Inside your `conda` environment, you will need to run `pip install ark-analysis` to gain access to our repo.
 To verify installation, type `conda list ark-analysis` after completion.
 If `ark-analysis` is listed, the installation was successful.
-You can now access the `ark` library.
+You can now access the `ark` library by running `import ark`.
 For detailed explanations of the functions available to you, please look at the Libraries section of this documentation.

 `ark` relies on several other Python packages.
 Inside the `ark-analysis` repo (if you don't have it, first run `git clone https://github.com/angelolab/ark-analysis.git`), and with your virtual environment activated, you will need to install these other dependencies as well.
 Run `pip install -r requirements.txt` to do so.

 Note that you will not have access to `ark` or the other libraries inside `requirements.txt` outside of this virtual environment.

+You're now set to start working with `ark-analysis`!